Code-Institute-Submissions/azimny86-K-Fit_JuneResub/README.md

 * As a user, I will have basic information about the gym and generally, what is MMA in general.
 * As a user, I will be able to easy and intuitively find information about the location
 * As a user, I will be sending a contact form to the owner of the gym
-* As a user, I will have access to all of the social media of the gym and they will open on new page
+* As a user, I will have access to all of the social media of the gym and they will open on a new page
 * As a user, I need to fill its proper place to train.
 * As a user, I want the website to be easy to navigate.
 * As a user, I want clear information about the hours of classes and what is going on in them.
-* As a user, I want to see information about fighters form Gym.
+* As a user, I want to see information about fighters from Gym.
 * As a user,  I expect that there are links to social media that open in separate tabs.

 <br/>